In terms of eating out, there is a wide range of places offering traditional and South American food as well as world food.

 Rosario coined the name carlito to refer to the ham and cheese toasted sandwich with Ketchup that would be known as Tostada in the rest of the country and usually eaten as a quick snack at lunch time or shared with people with a beer.

-The European influence in Argentina is clearly visible in the food.
+The European influence in Argentina is visible in the food.
 The Spanish gave their influences on the traditional stews, churros and alfajores (2 biscuits filled with dulce de leche and covered with chocolate), the Italian on their pasta and pizza and the German on the sauerkraut and the beer.
-All theses items are nowadays staples in Argentine cuisine and have been slightly altered to the Argentine pallet on some occasion.
+All these items are nowadays staples in Argentine cuisine and have been slightly altered to the Argentine palate on some occasions.

-We may find that restaurant stop serving food after a certain time in the afternoon but in most case, they still serve empanadas, tartas (quiche), salads, carlitos and sandwiches all day long.
-It will be quite hard to be disappointed by a meal in Argentine, whatever region you are in, food is always tasty and most of the time home-made.
+We may find that restaurants stop serving food after a certain time in the afternoon, but in most cases, they still serve empanadas, tartas (quiche), salads, carlitos and sandwiches all day long.
+It will be quite hard to be disappointed by a meal in Argentina, whatever region you are in, food is always tasty and most of the time homemade.

 Well, let’s make it official, Rosario IS the capital of ice cream!